symfony/symfony-docs/reference/dic_tags.rst

                 tags: [twig.extension]

             # optionally you can define the priority of the extension (default = 0).
             # Extensions with higher priorities are registered earlier.
-They are mostly
+This is mostly
             # useful to register late extensions that override other extensions.
             App\Twig\AnotherExtension:
-                tags: [{ name: twig.extension, priority: 100 }]
+                tags: [{ name: twig.extension, priority: -100 }]

     .. code-block:: xml